Education in the Ottoman Empire: Education stages

-The first stage of elementary education and teaching in the Ottoman Empire has been called as Sibyan Schools (Sibyan Mektepleri).
-The education system of Ottomans founded on Sıbyan Schools.
-Sibyan Schools was the first and the last school for many Ottoman citizens.
+Sibyan Schools (Sibyan Mektepleri) formed the primary level of education in the Ottoman Empire.
+Often attached to mosques and supported through charitable endowments (waqfs) these schools provided instruction in Qur'an recitation, writing, arithmetic, and basic Islamic teachings.
+For many Ottoman subjects, they represented the only stage of formal education.

 Education of Muslims

 Girl Reciting the Qurān (Kuran Okuyan Kız), an 1880 painting by the Ottoman polymath Osman Hamdi Bey, whose works often showed women engaged in educational activities.

 Istanbul University is the oldest university in Turkey.
 In Ottoman times Western sources called it the "University of Constantinople".

 The Ottoman Empire had traditional Islamic-style schooling.
 The primary schools were mekteps and secondary schools were medreses.
 Many such schools were within mosques; accordingly the operators of the mosques served as the headmasters of the mekteps.

 Istanbul High School (Istanbul Erkek Lisesi in Turkish) was founded in 1886.

 Mekteps were coeducational and often charged a nominal fee, although some provided free meals and clothing.
 Lucy Garnett stated in the 1904 book Turkish Life in Town and Country that even though introductory reading and writing units had been recently introduced, "instruction given in [the schools] is chiefly of a religious character".
 According to Garnett, due to the early establishments of the mekteps and their social welfare programmes, "There is perhaps no country in Europe in which primary education was provided for at so early a date as in Turkey, or so many inducements held out to poor parents to allow their children to participate in its benefits".

 Medreses historically were funded by sultans, and language and Islamic courses formed the curriculum.
+The first Ottoman medresa was established at Iznik by Orhan Gazi shortly after the city's conquest in 1330-1331.
+Early Ottoman medreses developed from existing Seljuk educational traditions, while also drawing scholars from major Islamic centers such as Egypt, Syria, Iran and Turkestan.
+By the mid-fifteenth century, medreses had become established in major Ottoman cities including Bursa, and Edirne.
 The graduates of medreses served as the educated classes and worked in government and religious services.
 In 1904 each provincial town had at least one medrese and Istanbul had over 100 of them.
 According to Garnett, the medreses "resemble in some respects the universities of Western Europe as they existed in medieval days".
 Garnett concluded that "it cannot be denied that [the medreses] have done good service in their time" due to the prominent graduates they had.
 By 1904 the endowments, facilities, and welfare benefits of the medreses were in decline, and their importance was in decline.